AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation

 \section{Conclusion}

-We introduced AutoMOOSE, an open-source agentic framework that automates the full lifecycle of MOOSE phase-field simulation --- from natural-language intent to quantitatively validated kinetics results --- without manual file editing or direct solver interaction.
-The framework deploys a five-agent pipeline in which specialised language model instances handle intent parsing, input file generation, parallel execution, autonomous failure recovery, and result interpretation, coordinated through a Model Context Protocol server that exposes ten structured simulation tools.
+We introduced AutoMOOSE, an open-source agentic framework that automates the full lifecycle of MOOSE phase-field simulation --- from natural-language intent to quantitatively validated results --- without manual file editing or direct solver interaction.
+The framework deploys a six-agent, model-agnostic pipeline in which language-model agents handle intent parsing, input-file generation, parallel execution, completion-aware execution screening, and result interpretation, and in which a physics-grounded Skeptic adversarially tests every completed run against the physical laws it must satisfy --- all coordinated through a Model Context Protocol server that exposes ten structured simulation tools.

-The central result is the end-to-end physical consistency of the pipeline.
-Applied to a four-temperature grain growth sweep at $T \in \{300, 450, 600, 750\}$\,K, AutoMOOSE autonomously recovers grain coarsening kinetics ($R^2 = 0.90$--$0.95$ at $T \geq 600$\,K) and an Arrhenius activation energy $Q_\mathrm{fit} = 0.296$\,eV against the user-specified $Q = 0.23$\,eV (28.7\% relative error attributable to finite-size effects) --- an end-to-end consistency check spanning natural-language parameter extraction, phase-field finite-element execution, and macroscopic kinetics analysis.
-The block-level input file assessment confirms that 6 of 12 structural blocks match a human-written expert reference exactly and 4 are functionally equivalent, with the two differing blocks reflecting valid prompt-driven mesh and solver choices.
-Three classes of runtime failures encountered during plugin development were diagnosed and resolved autonomously by the Reviewer agent within a single correction cycle, yielding a final end-to-end pipeline success rate of 100\%.